top of page

 Without a will, Mississippi law decides how your estate is divided.
 That may not reflect your wishes at all.

-A revocable living trust lets you maintain full control of your assets during your lifetime — and transfer them to your beneficiaries privately and instantly after death, without court involvement.
+A revocable living trust, drafted by an experienced Bay St. Louis, MS trust attorney, lets you maintain full control of your assets during your lifetime, and transfer them to your beneficiaries privately and instantly after death, without Mississippi probate court involvement.

 A living trust is ideal if you: